tendermint/tendermint/docs/rfc/rfc-011-custom-indexing.md

    keep an "in-process" indexing option, and to what extent that option needs to satisfy the suggested design principles.

+   Relatedly, to what extent do we need to be concerned about the cost of encoding and sending events to an external process (e.g., as JSON blobs or protobuf wire messages)?
+Given that the node already encodes events as JSON for event subscription purposes, the overhead would be negligible for the node itself, but the indexer would have to decode to process the results.

 3. **What (if any) query APIs does the consensus node need to export, independent of the indexer implementation?**